Enhancing RAG Accuracy with Automated Metadata Filtering

 class SearchFilter(BaseModel):

-semantic_query: str = Field(description="Pure semantic part for vector search")
+semantic_query: str = Field(description="Pure semantic part of the query for vector search")

 doc_type: Optional[str] = Field(default=None, description="Document type")